 Youth Programs in QLD

-Queensland offers a range of events and programs to support disadvantaged and marginalised youth.
-These programs require volunteers to plan, organise and run at different times during the year.
+Queensland offers a range of events and programs across the state to support young people in the community.
+These programs require volunteers to plan, organise and facilitate activities at different times during the year.
 The programs include:

-One day a month the life of a Queensland child is brightened.
-The St Vincent de Paul Society Queensland operates the Buddies Day program, which aims to give disadvantaged children (aged 8-12 years) a cost-free, safe and enjoyable day out, away from the routines and influences of their normal home situation.
+The life of a Queensland child is brightened by positive role models and a day of fun once a month.
+The St Vincent de Paul Society Queensland operates the Buddies Day program, which aims to give children (aged 8-12 years) a cost-free, safe and enjoyable day out, away from the routines and influences of their normal home situation.

 SENSE Youth Mentoring

-The SENSE Youth Mentoring Program is an adventure based learning program providing support, encouragement and positive role models for youth and young adults between the ages of 13- 17 who are disadvantaged, socially isolated or who have been affected by a significant family, or environmental event.
+The SENSE Youth Mentoring Program is an adventure based learning program providing support, encouragement and positive role models for youth and young adults between the ages of 13-17 who may be socially isolated or who have been affected by a significant family, or environmental event.

 As an extension of our Mentoring Program, participants are offered a chance to participate in a weekend long, activity based and personal leadership model.
-Giving the young people a chance to participate in activities they might not normally have a chance to, whilst also learning more about themselves and providing them with confidence and boosting their personal development skills.
+Giving young people a chance to participate in activities they might not normally have a chance to.
+The camp enables all participants to learn more about themselves and provides young adults with confidence boosting personal development skills.